 (Seirbhísí An Chill)

-Named after the nearby village, which is an unfortunate English translation of the Irish word 'church'.
+Named after the nearby village, which for English speakers is an unfortunately aggressive name.

 Free parking is provided for a maximum of 45 minutes.

 This information is provided to us by third parties, you should always check with staff on site.

 Trivia and History

 A filling station is available in both directions, but the eastbound side is not signposted so technically not official.
 This is probably because, when travelling west, it is the last service area before the M7: signs before the services used to advise traffic that no online facilities are available on the motorways.